zhaque44/cypress-ui-tests/imagine-ui-tests/README.md

-# imagine-ui-tests
+# ui-tests
-A project that contains e2e tests of the imagine-ui sdk
+A project that contains e2e tests

 ## Prerequisites